 Make sure to experience a variety of clinical settings and to reflect on all your experiences.
 It can be very tedious but by the time you become a junior doctor and have to do it as a part of your portfolio, it will have become second nature to you!

-We hope you found this information useful in helping you get a sneak peak into life as a medical student.
+We hope you found this information useful in helping you get a sneak peek into life as a medical student.
 If you have any questions or need advice don’t hesitate to email us at hello@theMSAG.com.